vinkla/laravel-translator/README.md

 ![laravel-translator](https://cloud.githubusercontent.com/assets/499192/7440607/b7c867cc-f0bf-11e4-9d13-0ce90882ae14.png)

-A simple Eloquent translator for Laravel.
+An Eloquent translator for Laravel.
+Read more about how this package was created and why it exists [in this blog post](http://vinkla.com/2014/11/laravel-translator/).

 ```php
 // Display the default title for an Eloquent object.